Braided bread

 Is your dough not rising properly?
 There are several reasons for this.
 Your dough may not have been kneaded long enough, the environment may be too cold, or the yeast you used may be too old and dead.
 Bread dough rises best at a temperature just above room temperature.
 So choose a warm place in the kitchen to let your dough rise.

-Letting bread dough rise in the refrigerator
+Can I store the bread dough in the fridge?

 Can I let bread dough rise in the refrigerator?
 Yes, you can.
 You can choose to let the first or second loaf rise in the refrigerator so you can bake it the next morning.
+Read more about it in my article full with tips and tricks for storing your bread dough in the fridge before baking.

 How do you know when your bread is done?
 A good trick is to tap the bottom of your bread, it should sound hollow.
 For some breads, it’s important to cover the bread with aluminum foil during baking so it doesn’t get too dark.
 This is the case with this braided bread, for example.